dinde451/jarr.d1/Jarulfs_Guide.md

   - Updated the Index.

-  - Removed mail info in chapter 1.
+  - Removed mail info in CHAPTER_LINK_introduction.

-  - Added some information regarding the Guide and Battle.net in chapter 1.1.
+  - Added some information regarding the Guide and Battle.net in CHAPTER_LINK_patches-for-diablo-and-hellfire.

-  - Added to the list of acknowledged people in chapter 1.5.
+  - Added to the list of acknowledged people in CHAPTER_LINK_acknowledgment.

-  - Corrected the Bard’s max mana in chapter 2.1.2.
+  - Corrected the Bard’s max mana in CHAPTER_LINK_maximum-stats.

-  - Corrected and updated information about the hit recovery bug in the table in chapter 2.2.1.
+  - Corrected and updated information about the hit recovery bug in the table in CHAPTER_LINK_getting-hit.

-  - Corrected the Barbarian’s max naked damage with staff in the table chapter 2.2.2.
+  - Corrected the Barbarian’s max naked damage with staff in the table CHAPTER_LINK_damage-done.

-  - Added information about the hit recovery bug in chapter 3.4.
+  - Added information about the hit recovery bug in CHAPTER_LINK_prefixes-and-suffixes.

-  - Corrected information about the occurrence of Decapitated bodies in chapter 3.8.1.
+  - Corrected information about the occurrence of Decapitated bodies in CHAPTER_LINK_what-is-dropped.

-  - Added information about the hit recovery bug in chapter 3.13.5.
+  - Added information about the hit recovery bug in CHAPTER_LINK_effects-of-prefixes-and-suffixes.

-  - Restructed the spell information tables in chapter 4.1.3, 4.1.4, 4.2.1 and 4.2.2.
+  - Restructed the spell information tables in CHAPTER_LINK_spells-available-in-diablo, 4.1.4,
+    4.2.1 and 4.2.2.

-  - Corrected a typo about Lightning Wall in chapter 4.1.4.
+  - Corrected a typo about Lightning Wall in CHAPTER_LINK_new-spells-in-hellfire.

-  - Added refference to chapter 5.5 in chapter 6.
+  - Added refference to CHAPTER_LINK_monster-ai in CHAPTER_LINK_battle.

-  - Updated the icon list in chapter 9.4.
+  - Updated the icon list in CHAPTER_LINK_character-icons.

-  - Updated chapter 10.7.
+  - Updated CHAPTER_LINK_meaningless-information-about-this-guide.

 ## Characters